Is a Cricut worth it? Let’s compare the Cricut Maker vs Cricut Air 2 vs Cricut Joy.

 Cricut Joy vs Cricut Explorer

 The projects that you can do are mostly limited to things with the fine point blade and pen (both of which are dedicated to only the Cricut Joy).
 However, the dimensions of the projects are extremely limited.
-I make a lot of cards and frequently venture of the small real estate allotted with the Cricut Joy.
+I make a lot of cards and frequently have issues with the small real estate allotted with the Cricut Joy.
+Yes, you can just resize the template but some more intricate templates are too detailed as a smaller piece.

 There is also a dedicated Cricut Joy app but I really wouldn’t recommend it.
 The full Cricut Design Space App services the Cricut Joy as well and has a lot more functionality.